A COMPLETE GUIDE TO THE CHINESE GARDEN OF FRIENDSHIP, SYDNEY

 Framed by tall wooden doors, you enter through the Hall of Clear Shade and into the Courtyard of Welcoming Fragrance, where they have a display of bonsai trees.
 Surrounding the carp filled lakes are beautiful lotus flowers, weeping willow trees and exquisite statues and pavilions for you to enjoy or escape the sun on a hot day.

-The gardens opened in 1988 and represented Sydney’s friendship with its sister city Guangzhou in China.
+The Chinese Garden of Friendship opened in 1988 and represented Sydney’s friendship with its sister city Guangzhou in China.
 Through the magnificent Dragon Wall, you can see a gift from the region, depicting a blue dragon representing New South Wales and a brown dragon for Guangdong.
 The two dragons are playing with a pearl said to represent the pearl of friendship.
 In Chinese culture, flying dragons symbolise majesty and perfection.

 If you follow the Zig-Zag Bridge over to Tortoise Rock and around the beautiful paths to the top of the hill, you will reach The Gurr (Clear View Pavilion), giving you one of the best vantage points in the gardens to take in the magnificent views.
 Be sure also to check out The Water Pavilion of Lotus Fragrance for incredible views.

 If you are looking for a more authentic experience, consider renting some traditional Chinese outfits, as I did myself when I first visited here.
 They were so beautiful that I didn’t want to take mine off!
 You can float through the gardens in your costume and get some cracking photos.

 If you are in need of refreshments, be sure to visit the Pavilion Tea Gardens, a traditional tea house where you can absorb your surroundings.
 It really is not a bad spot to sit and chill.